Saranya625/COA_RiscV_simulator-/README.md

 ## 10th May
  **Saranya:**
-* Implemented the Most Recently Used (MRU) cache replacement policy.
+* Implemented the Most Recently Used (LRU) cache replacement policy.
 * Added support for configurable data cache sizes based on user input.
-* Integrated variable memory access latencies for data caches.
+* Completed the instruction and data caches

-**Binnu:** Completed the implementation of data caches using the Least Recently Used (LRU) replacement policy.
+**Binnu:** Completed the implementation of data caches using the Least Recently Used (MRU) replacement policy , tried implementing varaible fetch latencies .
 ## 9th May
-**Saranya:** Began implementation of the instruction memory from scratch and developed instruction caches with support for variable fetch latencies.
+**Saranya:** Implemented the designs for instruction and data caches .
-**Binnu:** Started implementation of data caches.
+**Binnu:** Implmented varaible cache latencies for data caches and helped with instruction cache.
 ## 8th May
 **Saranya & Binnu**: Finalized the design for the complete simulator, including the memory systems.
 All previously identified flaws were addressed and corrected.
 ## 7th May